joshstephen18/ChestXrayAnalysis/README.md

 Methods: A total of 10 chest X-ray images (5 normal and 5 pneumonia) were loaded in grayscale using Python and OpenCV.
 For each image, the program calculates mean pixel intensity, standard deviation, and edge density (via Canny edge detection) to quantify brightness, contrast, and structural clarity.
 The program also calculates an average of each metric from all the normal images and all the pneumonia images.
 Visualizations include original images with edges as well as boxplots to compare the two classes across all metrics.

 Results:
-Normal Example - normal1.jpeg:
+Normal Example- normal5.jpeg:
-Mean intensity: 121.96,
+Mean intensity: 103.17,
-Std intensity: 62.29,
+Std intensity: 65.65,
-Edge density: 0.5342
+Edge density: 0.7990

-Pneumonia Example - pneumonia1.jpeg:
+Pneumonia Example- pneumonia5.jpeg:
-Mean intensity: 136.55,
+Mean intensity: 167.46,
-Std intensity: 45.17,
+Std intensity: 33.16,
-Edge density: 0.6312
+Edge density: 0.1945

 Average Statistics (for 5 normal and 5 pneumonia xray images) Normal Lungs - Mean intensity: 115.03, Std intensity: 61.46, Edge density: 0.7032